McNepp/QApplicationContext/README.md

     auto reg2 = context -> registerService<QTimer>("timer2", make_config({{"interval", "&timer1.interval"}})); // 2

     context -> publish();

-    timer1.setInterval(4711); // 3

 1. We register a `QTimer` as "timer1".
 2. We register a second `QTimer` as "timer2".
-We use mcnepp::qtdi::make_config() to bind the property `interval` of the second timer to the first timer's propery.
+We use mcnepp::qtdi::make_config() to initialize the property `interval` of the second timer with the first timer's propery.
-3. We change the first timer's interval.
-This will also change the second timer's interval!

-There is a second, more explicit way of achieving the same result:
+## Binding source-properties to target-properties of other members of the ApplicationContext

+In the preceeding example, we used a reference to another member for the purpose of **initializing** a Q_PROPERTY.

+However, we might also want to **bind** a target-service's property to the corresponding source-property of another service.

+This can be achieved using the function mcnepp::qtdi::bind() like this:

     QTimer timer1;